 Famous “Navy” users included Wild Bill Hickok, John Henry “Doc” Holliday, Richard Francis Burton, Ned Kelly, and Robert E. Lee.
 Usage continued long after more modern cartridge revolvers were introduced in 1873.

 The .36 caliber Navy revolver was much lighter than the contemporary Third Model Dragoon revolvers developed from the .44 Walker Colt revolvers of 1847, which, given their size and weight, were generally carried in saddle holsters.
 It is an enlarged version of the .31 caliber pocket revolvers that evolved from the earlier Baby Dragoon, and, like them, is a mechanically improved and simplified descendant of the 1836 Paterson revolver.
-As the factory designation implied, the Navy revolver was suitably sized for carrying in a belt holster.
-It became very popular in North America at the time of Western expansion.
+As the factory designation implied, the Navy revolver was suitably sized for carrying in a belt holster. trace mobile number with owner name and address online It became very popular in North America at the time of Western expansion.
 Colt’s aggressive promotions distributed the Navy and his other revolvers across Europe, Asia, and Africa.
 As with many other Colt revolvers, it has a six round cylinder.

 The .36 caliber (.375-.380-inch) round lead ball weighs 86 grains and, at a velocity of 1,000 feet per second, is comparable to the modern .380 pistol cartridge in power.
 Loads consist of loose powder and ball or bullet, metallic foil cartridges (early), and combustible paper cartridges (Civil War era), all combinations being ignited by a fulminate percussion cap applied to the nipples at the rear of the chamber.